ax1/a1-server/README.md

 }
 ```

+When the URL has a queryString, the `params` object is filled with these parameters.

 ### Creating a REST API

 The same as with normal dynamic files.
 The only difference is to add a rule in the server configuration to be able to extract the 'path' parameters.